..

 a contract worth another £1m+ a year, the general message is that times are

-an opportunity to try and cut through the hype of the media and to
+window provides an opportunity to try and cut through the hype of the media

 Kranjcar and Crouch, as well as moving on more peripheral members of the